 Yakima Valley Memorial Hospital provides a full range of healthcare services to a diverse population in central Washington State.
 The 2,500-employee organization was recognized by Fortune in 2003 as one of the top 100 best companies to work for, and in 2012 as one of the top 25 U.S. hospitals to work for by Healthcare Executive News.“But we can always improve.”
-This from Rick Linneweh, who has been CEO of Yakima Valley Memorial Hospital for 37 years.
+This from Rick Linneweh, former CEO of Yakima Valley Memorial Hospital for 37 years.
 “I’m excited by the opportunity to create an environment where all employees are change agents, where we further refine how we define our desired culture, and we take prescriptive steps to move toward the desired culture.”Linneweh had something else on his mind: he wanted to ensure that upon his eventual retirement, the culture he had helped build would be maintained.

 “When we get in a new set of employees each month, I tell them that it is my job to make an environment where good people can do good.
 The Pacific Institute has given me the tools to do this.”

 “When we started working with The Pacific Institute in 2005, I realized I had a limited number of years left at Memorial.
 With colleagues at other organizations, I saw that when they were still there, the culture seemed to be thriving and to be a solid, positive culture.
 But upon their retirement, the culture changed.
 It turned out to be more of a veneer than a truly embedded positive culture.
 I wanted to be sure that the value system, culture, and healthy behaviors we had worked hard to cultivate would not walk out the door with me.”